 The Marine and Coastal Hub is committed to a body of activity that includes short- and long-term research projects, initiatives and emerging priorities.

-The Hub's research activities are categorised across six broad themes that reflect the research needs and pressure points of research users in relation to marine and coastal systems.
+Broadly, the research priorities of the Marine and Coastal Hub are categorised across six broad themes that reflect the research needs and pressure points of research users in relation to marine and coastal systems.